 Retrieve content based on expertise, historical and current information

 One of the goals of a net-centric environment is to share information.
 Without relevant information, knowledgeable, global decisions are unlikely.
 Concept Searching eliminates end user tagging and automatically generates compound term metadata, or concepts.
-Content is transformed into a knowledge asset as data that can be trusted, reliable, and is correct.
+Content is transformed into a knowledge asset as data can now be trusted, reliable, and correct.
 Using this approach, knowledge workers can locate pertinent information from his or her own individual viewpoint without knowing the exact search terms to use.